cypress-io/cypress-documentation/source/guides/dashboard/smart-orchestration.md

 # Run failed specs first

-It is often helpful to be aware of test failures earlier within a CI test run so that debugging and iterations can resume and progress much faster.
+It is often helpful to be **aware of test failures earlier within a CI test run so that debugging and iterations can resume and progress much faster**.
 Being able to catch issues sooner within in the CI process can save valuable time in troubleshooting failures and deploying fixes.

 {% note info "Consider the Scenario" %}
 For example, you have a test suite consisting of several spec files that take 30 minutes to execute, but failures start to occur within one spec at the 20 minute marker.
 A subsequent code change aimed at resolving the issue will have to be validated after running the CI build and waiting 20 minutes.
 This process and waiting continues until the issue is fixed.